War, Peace, Poverty, and Power: An Introduction to International Relations

 (see eligibility requirements)

 From the food we eat to the products we use to the news we watch, we are part of an international community.
 Military, political, economic, and humanitarian struggles across the globe—once so distant—now demand our urgent attention.
 If we wish to build a more peaceful and fair world, therefore, it is critical we develop an understanding of international relations.

 In this program you'll explore the tremendous changes that have taken place in the international arena in the past few decades.
 When the World Trade Center fell on September 11, 2001, the world entered a new and dangerous era of conflict.
-The subsequent U.S. wars in Afghanistan and Iraq and the rise of ISIS have produced debates about whether and how to fight insurgencies, as well as about the best way to deal with terrorism.
-Ethnic and religious conflict have become a major focus of international politics, and the effects of economic globalization, the recent economic crisis, and the rapid growth of China's economy have also led to reappraisals of the existing global economic order.
+The subsequent U.S. wars in Afghanistan and Iraq and the rise of ISIS produced debates about whether and how to fight insurgencies, as well as about the best way to deal with terrorism.
+Ethnic and religious conflict have become a major focus of international politics.
+The effects of economic globalization and the rapid growth of China's economy have also led to reappraisals of the existing global economic order.